-Most conversations about "AI" in business still center on chatbots — ask a question, get an answer.
+Most conversations about "AI" in business still center on chatbots.
+Ask a question, get an answer.
 Useful, but limited.
-An agentic AI system is something fundamentally different: it takes actions, observes outcomes, and loops until a goal is achieved.
+An agentic AI system is something else entirely: it takes actions, observes outcomes, and loops until a goal is reached.

 What Makes a System "Agentic"?